 I am in the unique and enjoyable position of receiving copies of most of the latest and greatest Christian books.
-Over the past couple of weeks I’ve received a veritable mountain of books and, in sorting through the pile, here are the ones that have risen to the top because they appear the most noteworthy.
+Over the past couple of weeks I’ve received boxes of them and, in sorting through the pile, some have risen to the top.

 Lifelines for Tough Times by Mike Fabarez.
 Here is how the publisher describes this one: “When tough times hit, we often find ourselves vulnerable—to doubt, fear, worry, even depression.
 We ask, ‘Does God care?
 Has He forgotten me?’
 So why does God allow suffering?
 Author Mike Fabarez—who is well acquainted with deep pain himself as the father of a special-needs child and as a pastor who has counseled many through life’s hurts—looks to the truths of Scripture for answers.
 Along the way, he shares how complete trust in God alone can restore your confidence and hope; the power of focusing on God’s eternal goals for you in life’s temporary setbacks; God’s promises to love and protect you no matter what happens.
 This book will not only help you understand why God allows suffering—it will provide you with the resources to stand strong, rest in God’s care, and endure!”
 It comes with endorsements from John MacArthur, Joni Eareckson Tada, Jay Adams, and others.
 (Learn more or buy it at Amazon)